 The Mahler Chamber Orchestra (MCO) was founded in 1997 by former members of the Gustav Mahler Youth Orchestra.
-Today some 45 musicians from 20 nations form the core of this independently financed ensemble, which performs about 180 concerts each year.
-Over the course of its 20-year history, the MCO has performed on five continents.
-Alongside co-founder Claudio Abbado, Daniel Harding has played a significant role in the development of the MCO; after eight years as its leader, he was named Conductor Laureate for Life in 2011.
-Since 2016 Daniele Gatti has been closely associated with the ensemble as Artistic Advisor, and together they are working on a Beethoven cycle that will be presented during tours until 2020, the 250th anniversary of the compeer’s birth.
-In this capacity he succeeds Leif Ove Andsnes, who previously performed and recorded the complete Beethoven piano concertos with the MCO.
-The conductor Teodor Currentzis, the violinist Isabelle Faust, and the pianist Mitsuko Uchida are closely associated with the ensemble as Artistic Partners.
-The MCO has performed regularly since 2003 at LUCERNE FESTIVAL, where many of its musicians also comprise the LUCERNE FESTIVAL ORCHESTRA.
+Today some 45 musicians from 20 nations form the core of this independently financed, nomadic collective.
+Over the course of its 20-year history, the MCO has performed in 35 countries on five continents.
+Alongside co-founder Claudio Abbado, Daniel Harding has played a significant role in the development of the MCO; after eight years as its Music Director, he was named Conductor Laureate for Life in 2011.
+Pianist Mitsuko Uchida, violinist Isabelle Faust, and conductor Teodor Currentzis are current Artistic Partners who inspire and shape the orchestra during long-term collaborations.
+In 2016, conductor Daniele Gatti was appointed Artistic Advisor of the MCO.
+The Mahler Chamber Orchestra has performed regularly since 2003 at LUCERNE FESTIVAL, where many of its musicians also participate in the LUCERNE FESTIVAL ORCHESTRA.
 In spring 2017, the MCO was orchestra-in-residence at the International Music Festival of the Canary Islands and at the Festival de Saint-Denis in France.
-Additional highlights include its debut at Hamburg’s Elbphilharmonie with Mitsuko Uchida at the new Elbphilharmonie in Hamburg; with Daniil Trifonov in Heidelberg, Dortmund, and Turin; and with Teodor Currentzis in Munich, Ferrara, and Cologne, where they performed Berio’s Coro in five European cities under the direction of Teodor Currentzis.
-For the premiere of George Benjamin’s Written on Skin at the Aix-en-Provence Festival, the MCO received the International Opera Award in 2013.
-Its discography has garnered such distinctions as the Grammy Award and the Diapason d’Or for its recordings.
-In 2017 it received the German Design Award’s prize for Cultural Branding.
+Additional highlights include its debut at Hamburg’s Elbphilharmonie with Mitsuko Uchida; its first collaboration with pianist Daniil Trifonov for concerts in Heidelberg, Dortmund, and Turin; and performances of Luciano Berio’s Coro in five European cities under the direction of Teodor Currentzis.
+For the premiere of George Benjamin’s Written on Skin at the Aix-en-Provence Festival, the Mahler Chamber Orchestra received the International Opera Award in 2013.
+The orchestrahas garnered such distinctions as the Grammy Award and the Diapason d’Or for its recordings.
+In 2017 it received the the German Design Award’s Special Mention Prize for its brand identity.

 LUCERNE FESTIVAL debut on 8 September 1999 in a program of works by Mozart and Beethoven conducted by Kurt Masur.